 More About Star Wars

-The monastery on Skellig Michael is one of the major movie sets used in Episode VIII.
-Due to concerns about damage to the island during filming, a replica of the monastery was built at a separate location in Ireland.
-This movie set is located near Dingle, on the coastline overlooking the Blasket Islands.
-This location is impossible to visit right now, as filming is currently underway.
+The monastery on Skellig Michael is one of the major movie sets used in A Force Awakens.
+Due to concerns about damage to the island while filming The Last Jedi, a replica of the monastery was built at a separate location in Ireland.
+The movie set for The Last Jedi is located near Dingle, on the coastline overlooking the Blasket Islands.

 Where to Stay